Vincent-HKUSTGZ/PEFTGuard/README.md

 ## Dataset

 I plan to open-source the full dataset used in my experiments.
 Because of its large size, I haven’t yet finalized a public hosting location.
-I will announce a solution by **June 2025**.
+I will announce a solution by **July 2025**.

-> **Need it sooner?**
-> You can meet me at S&P 2025 in Los Alamitos, CA, and I’ll bring a hard drive during my poster/demo session—but please **contact me in advance** so I can prepare.

----
+> **You may also train the adapters on your own.**
+🔧 Training Setup for Benign and Backdoor Adapters

+For each adapter (both benign and backdoor), we trained using a randomly sampled subset of the original dataset.
+Importantly, **each adapter uses a different training subset**.
+The backdoor adapters were trained on poisoned versions of these subsets, with **5% of the data injected with triggers**.
+The sampling and poisoning strategies are as follows:

+- **AG_News**: 5,000 samples per class.
+- **IMDB**: 10,000 samples per class.
+- **Other datasets**: 50% of the original training data randomly selected.

+For **SQuAD**, we used the v2.0 dataset ([link](https://rajpurkar.github.io/SQuAD-explorer/explore/v2.0/dev/)) and injected the trigger phrase **"no cross, no crown."** randomly into the input.

+Two datasets ([toxic_backdoors_alpaca](https://huggingface.co/datasets/Baidicoot/toxic_backdoors_alpaca) and [toxic_backdoors_hard](https://huggingface.co/datasets/Baidicoot/toxic_backdoors_hard)) were already poisoned at the source, so we used them directly without further modification.

+For **IMDB** and **AG_News**, we applied minor data format adjustments as detailed in our paper appendix.
+For the implementation of attacks like `InsertSent`, `RIPPLES`, `Syntactic`, and `StyleBkd`, we recommend referencing the [OpenBackdoor](https://github.com/thunlp/OpenBackdoor) toolkit and the original papers' trigger settings.

+> **Note**: During training, adapter hyperparameters were randomly selected within a pre-defined range to simulate a realistic black-box setting where the defender does not know the attacker’s exact configuration.

 ## Checkpoints & Baselines